-Similarly, manipulations can be performed on the headers of SIP response messages.
+Similarly, manipulations can be performed on SIP response messages.
 These can be viewed by selecting the Response Header tab as shown below.
 Entries were created in the same manner as was done on the Request Headers tab.
 The entries shown perform the following actions: